 sensitive to heat, as well as being used in winter when the

 temperatures drop below what is comfortable for touring exposed to

-- No Tours allowed in your own S.U.V.
-(National Park Service Policy).
+No Tours allowed in your own S.U.V.
+(Navajo Nation Parks and Recreation Department Policy).

 from February to May.
 Ice may coat the canyon floors from December

 through February.
 In past years, the advent of winter often closed

 the canyon to tourism.
 The weather in the last few winters however,

 has been extremely mild.
 The canyon has remained open all year.